Lightnet/luajit_flecs/README.md

   To filter out the casting type to access struct from c to lua and lua to c to deal with update component data.

   There are limited on ffi which LuaJIT has.
 Not much docs.
 Examples.

+  After some thinking some time.
+It bloated.
+Well think of better methods.